 Jeff Peterson – CTO

 Mr. Peterson received his Bachelors degree in Information Technology from Brigham Young University.
-He has spent over 15 years working with technology and software, first as a programmer and architect and over the past 3 years honing his skills as a manager and executive.
+He has spent more than 20 years working with technology and software, first as a programmer and architect and over the past 10 years honing his skills as a manager and executive.

 Jeff is a serial entrepreneur and is always looking for ways to improve things and processes.
 He enjoys attending conferences of all types to see and appreciate the innovation of others – and to figure out how to use that innovation to his advantage.
 He previously held the position of CTO at Txtwire Technologies where he helped direct and build a software as a service system that delivered millions of text messages on behalf of thousands of global customers.

 Currently, Mr. Peterson is the Chief Technology Officer of EntryPoint and oversees Technology, Innovation, Software Development, and assists with Strategy Development.